Learn an easier, more effective way to perform CPR method

-Providing Hands-only CPR to an adult who has collapsed from sudden cardiac arrest prior to EMS arriving can more than double, even triple, that person’s chance of survival.
+Providing hands-only CPR to an adult who has collapsed from sudden cardiac arrest before EMS arrives can more than double, even triple, that person’s chance of survival.